 The Company is subject to interest risk in regards of the bank loans agreements entered during 2016 and 2017.
-In reference to note 18, the Company has contracted bank loans for a total of \$1,162 thousand with ING and KBC for which the interest rate charged is equivalent to LIBOR + 1.20%.
+The Company has contracted bank loans and finance leases for a total of \$ 412 thousand with ING and KBC for which the interest rate charged is equivalent to LIBOR + 1.20%.

 Despite the non-materiality of the amounts, the Group has performed a sensitivity analysis to report the exposure to variations in interest rates of +2% and -2%.
-Consequently, the Group is exposed to additional interests' charges of \$1 thousand if LIBOR increases by 2%, and to a reduction of \$1 thousand if LIBOR is lowered at its minimal value, meaning 0%.
+Consequently, the Group is exposed to additional interests' charges of \$2 thousand if LIBOR increases by 2%, and to a reduction of \$2 thousand if LIBOR is lowered at its minimal value, meaning 0%.